IntersectMBO/plutus/stubs/plutus-ghc-stub/README.md

 # plutus-ghc-stub: Stand in for GHC when cross compiling

 This library contains stubs for the GHC package functions used by `plutus-tx-plugin`.
-This allows the the plugin to be built when cross compilering for windows or compiling with ghcjs.
+This allows the plugin to be built when cross compiling for windows or compiling with ghcjs.